SeethaPranav/ONLINE_SHOPPERS_PURCHASING_INTENSION/README.md

 ### Usage

 #### Data Preprocessing:
-Run `data_preprocessing.py` to clean and preprocess the dataset.
+To clean and preprocess the dataset.

 #### Feature Selection:
-Execute `feature_selection.py` to select relevant features for modeling.
+Select relevant features for modeling.